PierreGode/MMM-ZAPTEC/README.md

+# MMM-ZAPTEC

-# MMM-ZAPTEC is a Magic Mirror module for connecting to the ZAPTEC API.
+this is a Magic Mirror module for connecting to the ZAPTEC API.